MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/api-partner-access.md

 - Microsoft Threat Protection

-This page describes how to create an AAD application to get programmatic access to Microsoft Defender ATP on behalf of your customers.
+This page describes how to create an AAD application to get programmatic access to Microsoft Threat Protection on behalf of your customers.

-Microsoft Defender ATP exposes much of its data and actions through a set of programmatic APIs.
-Those APIs will help you automate work flows and innovate based on Microsoft Defender ATP capabilities.
+Microsoft Threat Protection exposes much of its data and actions through a set of programmatic APIs.
+Those APIs will help you automate work flows and innovate based on Microsoft Threat Protection capabilities.
 The API access requires OAuth2.0 authentication.
 For more information, see [OAuth 2.0 Authorization Code Flow](https://docs.microsoft.com/azure/active-directory/develop/active-directory-v2-protocols-oauth-code).

 In general, you’ll need to take the following steps to use the APIs:
 - Create a **multi-tenant** AAD application.
-- Get authorized(consent) by your customer administrator for your application to access Microsoft Defender ATP resources it needs.
+- Get authorized(consent) by your customer administrator for your application to access Microsoft Threat Protection resources it needs.
 - Get an access token using this application.
-- Use the token to access Microsoft Defender ATP API.
+- Use the token to access Microsoft Threat Protection API.

-The following steps with guide you how to create an AAD application, get an access token to Microsoft Defender ATP and validate the token.
+The following steps with guide you how to create an AAD application, get an access token to Microsoft Threat Protection and validate the token.

 ## Create the multi-tenant app